kovipu/discordbot/README.md

 If you didn't install uWSGI thru pip, add `plugin --python3` to the last command.

 Now uWSGI is running in an unix socket.
-You'll want to use Nginx to server your app via HTTP on an actual socket.
+You'll want to use Nginx to serve your app via HTTP on an actual socket.
 Something like this in `/etc/nginx/sites-available/discordbot` should do the trick on Debian:
 ```
 server {